echo-lab/assets/Assets/Writing/AcademicWriting.md

 - Say it.
 (Support the topic sentence)
 - Say what you said.
 (Summarize or reveal the reason why you build up)

+### 3 rules for paragaph

+- Start a paragraph with a topic sentence.
+- Write sentences that supports the topic setence
+- Briefly summarize it at the end and tell them what they should take away from this paragraph.

+### 3 rules for paper

+- In the introduction, you should give them a summarized version of the whole paper including, motivation, gotal, what we did (method), the result, and what we learned.
+Give them what they want and do not hide anything for later surprise.
+People hate surprise.
+Make them know what's upcoming.
+Make the paper predictable.

+### 3 rules for subsection/section

+- the very first sentence of subsection/section should describe what the section is about.
+- if you stick to this principle, you should be able to write a draft of an abstract by collecting the first sentence of each section.

 ## Let them understand what I want to tell by

 - reading the title (10 seconds version of your paper)